SAZZAD1Q2/GlobeTrekker/README.md

 ### deployment

 You may use the online version of my work.
-Here is the link of online version: https://github.com/SAZZAD1Q2/GlobeTrekker.git
+Here is the link of online version: [Link](globe-trekker.vercel.app)

 <!-- AUTHORS -->